'Gilmore Girls' Season 1, Episode 21: Love, Daisies and Troubadours

 Lorelai: Max.

 Max: No, listen, I woke up this morning and I realized that I have studied and talked about great literature all my life and those stories are replete with characters that let opportunities slip by.
 But what I teach is more than just literature, its lessons in life.
-And if I don't follow the tenants of those lessons, I'm not the man I thought I was.
+And if I don't follow the tenets of those lessons, I'm not the man I thought I was.
 The man I want to be.

 This isn't a Jane Austen novel, dude.
 You don't need to marry a woman to avoid letting an opportunity "slip by."
 You can act like a mature adult and figure out a legitimate way to work through real problems instead of just slapping a Band-Aid on them and pretending they're a non-issue.
 Instead of reading Proust and Henry James, I think Max should dive into some Sylvia Plath and Joan Didion.
 He needs to stop reading so much antiquated shit and fantasizing about how things used to be when women needed men for security (aka money) and starting a family wasn't a choice but an unavoidable default option.
 He's a goddamn literal nightmare and I can't wait until the episode when Lorelai rips his heart out and abandons him days before their wedding.